Holhymenia

 Holhymenia is a genus in the "true bug" family Coreidae, order Hemiptera.
 The genus was erected by Amédée Louis Michel Lepeletier and Jean Guillaume Audinet-Serville in 1825.
 The name is frequently misspelled as "Holymenia", due to an unjustified emendation by Hermann Burmeister ten years after the name was originally published.

+Many species of Holhymenia feed on the fruits of Passiflora spp, and several are considered pests of commercial passion fruit production.